USCbiostats/BinaryDosage/README.md

 #### Examples

 The examples below use the default values for the functions.
-More information about the functions and their optiions can be found using the help files.
+More information about the functions and their options can be found using the help files and the vignettes.

 ##### Example files

+In the examples below the input files are included with the binary dosage package and the output files are written to R temporary files.
+In normal use, the user would provide the names of the input and output files.

+###### Input files

 Example datasets *set1a.vcf* and *set1b.vcf* are representative of VCF output files obtained from the Michigan Imputation Server.
 An